myelintek/documentation/user/template.rst

 #) :ref:`Create a project-scoped dataset <create-and-manage-project-scoped-dataset>`
    which serves as the export destination if it has not existed.
-#) Go to template page, and click on the *EXPORT* button at the selected version.
+#) Go to template page and click on the *EXPORT* button at the selected version.

     .. image:: /_static/imgs/user/template/export_template_1.png
         :width: 600

-#) Select the distination dataset and the path within the dataset to save the exported template file.
+#) Select the destination dataset and the path within the dataset to save the exported template file.
 #) Click on the *EXPORT* button.

     .. image:: /_static/imgs/user/template/export_template_2.png